 Remember that the booking's charges are an "invoice" of what the guest is actually paying.
 Because of that, charges should be changed or removed if the guest is not actually paying them (eg. you give back the pet fee).

-The same applies in the scenario.
+The same applies in this scenario.
 After the booking departure, you need to remove or negate the RDD charge to reflect what the guest is actually paying in the end.
 If you are giving back the entire RDD amount, add a new line item to negate the amount which effectively zero's it out.
+(While you could just delete the original charge for the RDD, we recommend adding the refund as a line item to keep your record keeping as accurate as possible.)

 Adding the extra line, as in this example, shows the guest what happened and creates a record for the future that there was a RDD but it was fully returned.
 Notice that the RDD surcharge is selected in the Type drop-down as well but the amount is changed to negative.